indradhanush/.emacs.d/README.md

 My Emacs Config
 ===

-This is my emacs config for Mac OS X. Will work also on Linux boxes.
+This is my config for Emacs 25.1.1.
+Works best on OSX, but should work on Linux as well.

 ##Usage:##

 ```
 cd ~

-git clone git@github.com:indradhanush/Emacs.git
+# Backup your existing config
-mv Emacs/ .emacs.d
+mv .emacs.d .emacs.d.backup

+# Clone the repo

+git clone git@github.com:indradhanush/.emacs.d.git .emacs.d
 ```

-Search for `/Users/dhanush/` and replace it with your `$HOME`.

-Enjoy!

-###Note for Linux users:###

-You can comment out `(setq save-interprogram-paste-before-kill nil)` as its a bug fix for Mac exclusively.
+The configs use `use-package` and they will be installed on the fly.